bernardodesousa/rust-avr-blink/README.md

 ## Prerequisites

 * A recent version of the nightly Rust compiler.
-Anything including or greater than `rustc 1.63.0-nightly (fee3a459d 2022-06-05)` can be used.
 * A recent version of Cargo.
-At least 1.52.0 or greater.
 * The rust-src rustup component - `$ rustup component add rust-src`
 * AVR-GCC on the system for linking
 * AVR-Libc on the system for support libraries